helloamitpal/react-csr-template/README.md

 ```
 Default port number will be 3000 but if that not available then it will automatically take a unique port number and the application will be opened in the browser

-To change the port, create a .env in root folder and add your desired port number.
-E.g.
+To change the port, create a .env in root folder and add your port number as follows.

 ```javascript
 PORT=4566